MirkoHernandez/denote-folgezettel/Readme.md

 ## Note creation

-### denote-fz-first-note
+### denote-fz-new

-Creates a note with signature "1".
+Create a new top level note (its folgezettel will always be a number); if there are none top level notes, it creates the first note, using "1" as the signature.

 ### denote-fz-unnumbered

-Creates a note with signature "un".
+Create a note with a signature "un".

 ### denote-fz-insert

-Prompts for a target note and creates a nested note based in the target note's signature.
+Prompt for a target note and create a nested note based in the target note's signature.
 A target note with a signature 2a4 would create the note 2a4a, if that note is already created it keeps looking for a valid signature for note creation.

 ### denote-fz-insert-at-level

-Prompts for a target note and creates a note at level with the target note's signature.
+Prompt for a target note and create a note at level with the target note's signature.
 A target note with a signature 2a4 would create a note 2a5, if that note is already created it keeps looking for a valid signature for note creation.

 ### denote-fz-insert-dwim

-Same as denote-fz-insert but uses the current buffer's signature as the target.
+Same as `denote-fz-insert` but uses the current buffer's signature as the target.

 ### denote-fz-insert-at-level-dwim

-Same as denote-fz-insert-at-level but uses the current buffer's signature as the target.
+Same as `denote-fz-insert-at-level` but uses the current buffer's signature as the target.

-### denote-fz-add-signature
+### denote-fz-add-signature-nested

 Add a signature to an unnumbered note selecting a target note and creating a nested note using its signature.